jbrownbridge/statsd-librato-backend/README.md

                          metric numStats.
 Default false -- they are published to Librato.

-* `timerUnit`: A string to use for Y-Axis of timer metrics.
-This allows timers to be corrolated in the same graph.
-Default is "Milliseconds".

-* `timerFunction`: Used to determine how results for the same timestamp are summarized.
-Valid values are "sum" and "average".
-                   Default is "sum".

 ## Upgrading from the old Librato statsd fork

 If you are upgrading from the old Librato [statsd